-Adequate control and effective treatment of different allergic conditions can directly influence the allergic march, even preventing its progression.
-A therapeutic approach with upstreamacting therapies may be a potentially effective intervention to alter the course of the allergic march[88].
-The development of more effective early intervention strategies to affect the sequential onset of these allergic disorders requires urgent advances in research to target the correct populations and avoid unnecessary recommendations or late interventions.
+Control and clinical remission are plausible therapeutic goals, although there is no cure and may even prevent its progression.
+A therapeutic approach with upstream-acting therapies may potentially be able to alter the course of the allergic march [87].
+The development of more effective early intervention strategies to alter the sequential onset of these allergic disorders requires urgent advances in research to target the correct populations and avoid unnecessary recommendations and late interventions.